68 of 68 customers found this review helpful.

 I'm now on my fourth set of the Michelin Pro4 Endurance tire model and highly recommend this tire.

-I'm 5'9, weigh 156 pounds, and log about 140 miles of weekly road cycling.
-I use the Pro4 Endurance 700x23 tire and know from year-around experience that this tire lives up to its Endurance name.
-It truly is durable and performs well over many miles, in different conditions, and on various surfaces with proper care, tube inflation, and rotation.
+I log about 140 miles of weekly road cycling and know from year-around experience that this tire lives up to its Endurance name.
+Its truly durable and performs well over many miles, in different conditions, and on various surfaces with proper maintenance, tube inflation, and rotation.

 Thank you for your feedback.